Peninsula (film)

-Peninsula (marketed internationally as Train to Busan Presents: Peninsula) is a 2020 South Korean post-apocalyptic action horror film co-written and directed by Yeon Sang-ho.
+Peninsula (marketed internationally as Train to Busan Presents: Peninsula) is a 2020 South Korean post-apocalyptic horror themed Action film co-written and directed by Yeon Sang-ho.
 It is a standalone sequel to the 2016 film Train to Busan, the second live-action feature film and the third overall installment in the Train to Busan film series.
 The story follows a former soldier tasked with retrieving a truck full of money from the wastelands of South Korea, now inhabited by zombies, rogue militia, and survivors.
 The film stars an ensemble cast featuring Gang Dong-won and Lee Jung-hyun.

 Peninsula was chosen to premiere in the 2020 Cannes Film Festival, which was cancelled due to the COVID-19 pandemic.
 The film was instead released theatrically in South Korea on 15 July 2020, while also being shown at the 25th Busan International Film Festival on 21 October 2020.
 It grossed $42.7 million worldwide on a $16 million budget but received generally mixed reviews from critics, who found it inferior to the first film.

 Plot

 A zombie outbreak overwhelms South Korea, (Note: As depicted in Train to Busan) prompting international evacuations before the peninsula is quarantined in Busan.
-ROKMC officer Jung-seok drives his sister, her husband Chul-min, and their young son Dong-hwan to an evacuation ship.
-They encounter a distressed couple with a young daughter begging for a ride, but Jung-seok refuses to help them after noticing the husband is bleeding.
-Onboard the ship, an infected passenger turns into a zombie and bites several others, including Dong-hwan.
-Jung-seok's sister stays behind with her son and is bitten; Jung-seok seals off the cabin to contain the outbreak, preventing Chul-min from entering as armed soldiers intervene.
+ROKMC officer Jung-seok flees aboard an evacuation ship with his sister, her husband Chul-min, and their young son Dong-hwan.
+He refuses to help a distressed family after noticing the father is bleeding.
+An infected passenger soon turns into a zombie and bites several people, including Dong-hwan.
+Jung-seok's sister remains behind with her son and is bitten; Jung-seok seals the cabin, preventing Chul-min from reaching them as soldiers intervene.

-Four years later in Hong Kong, Jung-seok, Chul-min, and two other Korean refugees are recruited by Chinese mobsters to return to South Korea and retrieve a truck containing US$20 million.
-In exchange, they are promised half the money.
-The team arrives at night, locates the truck, and kills the zombie driver.
-The noise attracts nearby zombies, but the team manages to escape with the vehicle.

-While heading toward Incheon Port, the team is ambushed by a rogue militia squad led by Sergeant Hwang.
-Their vehicles crash; one team member dies in the accident and the other is killed by Hwang.
-Chul-min hides in the truck while Jung-seok flees on foot.
-He is rescued by two sisters: skilled driver Joon-yi and the younger Yu-jin.
-They bring him to their hideout, where they live with their mother Min-jung and grandfather Elder Kim.
-Jung-seok realizes that Min-jung and Yu-jin are the mother and young daughter he had refused to help four years ago.
+Four years later in Hong Kong, Jung-seok, Chul-min, and two other Korean refugees are recruited by Chinese mobsters to return to South Korea and retrieve a truck containing US$20 million, in exchange for half the money.
+They locate the truck at night and kill its zombie driver, but the noise attracts a horde.
+While escaping towards Incheon Port, they are ambushed by a rogue militia squad from Unit 631, led by Sergeant Hwang.
+Their vehicles crash, killing one team member; Hwang kills another.
+Chul-min hides in the truck while Jung-seok flees and is rescued by sisters Joon-yi and Yu-jin.
+They take him to their hideout, where they live with their mother Min-jung and grandfather Elder Kim, who believes his military friend Jane will respond to his radio transmission.
+Jung-seok realises that Min-jung and Yu-jin are the mother and daughter he refused to help four years earlier.